 Note, Jupyter Lab will probably prompt you to “Build” the installation in order to get the git-plugin to show.

-You can install new packages using the conda install
+You can install new packages using the mamba install

 command.
 The basic syntax for installing packages is